stackbit-projects/good-oregano-dc386/content/pages/posts/game_ml.md

 ![](/images/5.PNG)

 I “mutated” something in each of the new networks by a 10% chance.
 Meaning, that for each new network I copied, there was a slight chance of it being a bit “different” from the “father” it was copied from.
 The mutation only affected the weights and biases of each node.

 After the copy and mutation, I gave them new random input and again chose the best.
 This process continues until I reach the most satisfying score/state.
 In the end, I simply take the best Neural Network.

 # So, what’s that have to do with an AI that knows how to play games?

-Join in for part II, and everything will be more clear.
+Join in for part II, and everything will be clear.

 That's it for today, thanks for reading this far!